 Generally speaking, departments have one independent study course with a different section for each instructor.
 When you enroll on Axess, be sure to sign up for the correct section, and for the amount of units and the grading basis that you and the instructor have agreed upon.

-In case your PI / Professor / Instructor does not know the correct course number for your independent study, it likely means that they do not yet have a course set up.
+What if your PI / Professor / Instructor does not know the correct course number for your independent study?
+That likely means that they do not yet have a course set up.
 The instructor should consult with their department’s Student Services Officer in order to create an independent study course (if the department doesn't already have one) or to be registered as the instructor for a section of an existing independent study course.

 It is strongly recommended that the student and faculty member compose a directed reading syllabus at the start of the quarter.
 This includes readings, assignments to be completed, units earned and arrangements for frequency and type of communication between the student and faculty member.